soso-song/sosocoin/README.md

 #### Introduction

 This project is a ledger-based blockchain for me to become familiar with the underlying logic of Bitcoin.
-It covers the essential concepts, including proof of work, race conditions, validation, transactions (pool), and wallet.
+It covers the essential concepts, including proof of work, race conditions, validation, transactions (pool), and non-deterministic wallet.
 I also wrote a React frontend that allows you to access each node's state on localhost when you run multiple instances (=node) with Docker for debugging and testing purposes.

 > The original Bitcoin [whitepaper](https://Bitcoin.org/Bitcoin.pdf) is an excellent resource; however, the tutorial [Naivecoin: a tutorial for building a cryptocurrency](https://lhartikk.github.io/) (Typescript) provides a more straightforward yet comprehensive overview of the essential Bitcoin concepts.